I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "My turn!" he hollered, a determined and slightly maniacal glint in his eyes.

 Shego gulped as scarlet dots covered her body and she dived out of the way to avoid being dissected by lasers.
 Dementor laughed as he continued to fire, not even aiming anymore it seemed.
-Shego managed to avoid getting hit; many buildings of the neighborhood were not so lucky.
+Shego managed to avoid getting hit, but many buildings of the neighborhood were not so lucky.

 Acting without thinking, Cali was off, leaping out of the third story window and landing with all the grace of a feline.
 She was outside within seconds and launching herself at Dementor.
-A roar escaped her throat as she shifted from a cat to cat-girl instantly, looking ready to devour anyone that would dare to her one of her humans.
+A roar escaped her throat as she shifted from a cat to cat-girl instantly, looking ready to devour anyone who would dare to hit one of her humans.
 She moved to tackle Dementor, only to slam into his shield.
 Hitting the ground with a heavy thud, a soft, pained mew escaped her throat.
+Shaking her head, she tried to keep her brain from swimming.

 "Damn it, Cali, you're about as helpful out here as you are in the kitchen," Shego teased as she rolled over to the cat-girl to make sure she was all right.

-"Wha happened?" the dazed feline inquired.
+"Wha happ'd?" the dazed feline inquired.
 It looked like she was seeing stars, especially with the way her head wobbled from side to side.

 "You face-planted into an energy shield.
 Now, get up before I have to explain to Kimmie why the kitten got chopped up," Shego ordered, yanking the cat-girl to her feet, so she was not hit with any of the lasers.